The IELTS reading test has 3 sections.

 The IELTS academic readings are longer and use more complex vocabulary, sometimes there may be a diagram to complete or some kind of chart.
 Academic topics are taken from scientific journals or magazines for example.

 The IELTS general reading test relates to everyday life such as work, school, home life, advertisements, technology, vacations, making an application etc..the last section of the general test is the most difficult.
-For both types of test it is advised that you should spend about 20 minutes on each passage and there are 3 passages.
-There are 40 questions in total.
+For both types of test it is advised that you should spend about 15 minutes on section 1 and 2 and 30 minutes on section 3.
+There are 3 passages with 40 questions in total .

 Here are two free online IELTS reading tests from the British Council.